adamsiedlecki/OHM/README.md

 ## OHM - *Orchard Humidity Monitor*

-Wsdl can be seen under: http://localhost:8889/ws/humidity.wsdl
+Wsdl can be seen at: http://localhost:8889/ws/humidity.wsdl